Register for the 2023 VIVA Mental Health competition!

 The competition is open to graduate students (Master’s and doctoral levels) and postdoctoral trainees whose primary supervisor is a principal investigator at the Douglas Research Centre.
 Cash prizes will be given to the top few presenters of each challenge within the Douglas VIVA competition.
 The trainee winning the first prize in each of the two challenges will also participate in the Quebec Science POP finals.

-Spots are limited to 6 applicants for each of the challenges held at the Douglas.
-Applicants will be selected among those who will submit the form below.
+Spots are limited for each of the challenges held at the Douglas.
+Applicants will be selected based on the information provided in the form below.

 Timeline of the competition